ly2xxx/gitlab_lab/labs/lab-00-gitlab-self-host-docker/README.md

 4. Initialize with README: ✅

 ### 4. Install GitLab Runner (Optional)
+⚠️ **The below docker commands if run on windows, must be executed from PowerShell (ideally as admin)**

 For CI/CD pipelines, install a GitLab Runner:

 **Windows (Git Bash/PowerShell):**